-In 2021, Lake County announced future availability of 2022 CDBG, HOME and ESG funds and held a Public Hearing on Community Needs for 2022 funding.
+In 2022, Lake County announced future availability of 2023 CDBG, HOME and ESG funds and held a Public Hearing on Community Needs for 2023 funding.

-Grant applications were made available to all Lake County townships, municipalities and agencies, with application workshops that provided training on grant performance expectations and requirements.
+Grant applications were made available to all Lake County townships, municipalities, and agencies, with application workshops that provided training on grant performance expectations and requirements.

-Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I)).
+Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health, and service agencies (91.215(I)).

 Lake County is in regular contact with community health and human services agencies and housing providers in a variety of forums.
 Working with representatives at each of Lake County's three public housing agencies, Lake County Community Development staff have worked to improve coordination and communication with partners and community members.
-Lake County staff members send weekly emails to facilitate referrals between community service providers and the Mainstream Voucher Program at the Lake County Housing Authority.
+Lake County staff members send weekly emails to facilitate referrals between community service providers and the Mainstream and Emergency Housing Voucher Programs at the Lake County Housing Authority.
 Monthly data on this program is used to improve processing time and increase utilization among people experiencing homelessness.

 Lake County coordinates with community providers through participation in a variety of efforts.
-Through membership in the Alliance for Human Services, Lake County staff members attended weekly meetings during the pandemic to listen and present on the latest on the everchanging landscape of funding and services.
-Meetings have now decreased to monthly but remain an excellent source of urgent community needs and new community initiatives.
+Through membership in the Alliance for Human Services, Lake County staff members attended regular meetings with community partners to learn about urgent community needs and new community initiatives.
 Lake County participates in a monthly meeting with local funders to coordinate with complementary philanthropic efforts.
-Lake County participates in the steering committee of the Lake County Health Department's community health improvement planning efforts.
-Lake County has served as a liaison between community agencies and the Lake County Health Department to address pandemic issues in the homeless service sector, assisting with written guidance and vaccination planning for vulnerable populations, including public housing residents.
+Lake County participates in the steering committee of the Lake County Health Department's community health improvement planning efforts, especially as it relates to housing and homelessness.